jpetazzo/jpetazzo.github.io/_posts/2014-06-23-docker-ssh-considered-evil.markdown

 in your containers!" but that's a very bad practice.
 We will see why it's wrong, and what you should do instead.

+*Note: if you want to comment or share this article, use the canonical version hosted on the [Docker Blog].
+Thank you!*

 ## Your containers should not run an SSH server